aosp-mirror/platform_system_core/llkd/README.md

 NB: false is a very very very unlikely process to want to blacklist.

 #### ro.llk.blacklist.parent
-default 0,2,adbd (kernel, [kthreadd] and adbd).
+default 0,2,adbd&[setsid] (kernel, [kthreadd] and adbd *only for zombie setsid*).
 Do not watch processes that have this parent.
+An ampersand (*&*) separator is used to specify that the parent is ignored only in combination with the target child process.
+Ampersand was selected because it is never part of a process name, however a setprop in the shell requires it to be escaped or quoted;
+init rc file where this is normally specified does not have this issue.
-A parent process can be comm, cmdline or pid reference.
+A parent or target processes can be specified as comm, cmdline or pid reference.

 #### ro.llk.blacklist.uid
 default *empty* or false, comma separated list of uid numbers or names.